 Lauren

-Women in academia give, on average, 26 more hours of service per year.
-Additionally, female professors often serve as caregivers for students and there is an expectation that women professors will be more nurturing (or, indeed, their performance reviews suffer).
+Women in academia give, on average, 30-31 more hours of service per year than their male colleagues. ¹ Additionally, female professors often serve as caregivers for students and there is an expectation that women professors will be more nurturing (or, indeed, their performance reviews suffer).
 Lauren notes that almost every Latinx student at her university comes to her when they need advice.
-Those hours of unmeasured and undervalued labor are not reflected in the dismal 7.7% of tenured professors who are women of color.
+Those hours of unmeasured and undervalued labor are not reflected in, for example, the dismal 3-4% of tenured professors who are Black women. ²

-Lauren’s paid labor hours are brown and gold “books” and her unpaid labor hours are white and silver “books,” all lined up, shelf after shelf.
-The spaces on the shelves represent the hours when Lauren was not working.
+Lauren’s paid labor hours are brown and gold “books” and her unpaid labor hours are white and silver “books,” lined up shelf after shelf.
+The spaces on the shelves represent the waking hours when Lauren was not working.
 As a nod to the many roles Lauren plays, the paid labor elements are standard academic book sizes, while the unpaid labor elements are standard children’s book sizes.

 “Lauren” sculpture at University of Redlands